 After our repositories are updated, we can install the necessary software by typing the command below.

-There are a number of configuration parameters which we should review and edit to suit our purposes.
+There are several configuration parameters which we should review and edit to suit our purposes.
 First, we'll want to look at the "server" parameter section seen below.

 Next, we should update the "admin" settings.

 The "name" and "nick" should be changed to the preferred identification for your server admin.
-In order to make identifying these slightly more simple, I changed them both to "admin."
+To make identifying these slightly more straightforward, I turned them both to "admin."
 I left the email setting as it was, as it does not need to be a valid email address.

 In most cases, we'd want to change the "bind" value as well, but as all of our connections are going to be made through Tor, we can leave the address as 127.0.0.1 and the port at 6667 or the port of our choice.